Bacterial and Viral Rashes

 - Children with Kawasaki disease are admitted to the hospital and given IV gamma globulin and high-dose aspirin.

 Toxic shock syndrome

 Toxic shock syndrome is a life-threatening disease in which many body systems are acutely affected.
 It can be similar to RMSF, measles, and several other diseases.
 This disease is caused by a toxin produced by S aureus or a streptococcal bacteria.
 When the causative organism is Streptococcus, the disease is called streptococcal toxic shock syndrome (STSS).
+TSS can sometimes result from prolonged insertion of tampons.
 This disease can be fatal even with the maximum intensive treatment.
 If you suspect that your child may have TSS or STSS, go to your hospital's emergency department immediately.

 - Toxic shock syndrome is very serious and begins with a high fever, sore throat, and body aches and may include vomiting or diarrhea.